domo141/rrpmbuild/README.md

 The feature set compared to (real) RPM build system is much smaller, but in some cases this is sufficient.
-This tool is arguably easier to use for simple cases.
+This tool is arguably easier to use for some simple cases.

 As of 2024-11 symlink and hard link support has been added.
-Just that packages with hard links don't install with rpm(8) version 4.11 -- with version 4.14 (to 4.20.0) those do install. symlinks work with rpm 4.11.
-One could chase this problem by using rpmbuild 4.11 (e.g. CentOS 7) and compare the output... or create hardlinks-to-symlinks.pl and use it as part of the %install step in .spec file...
+The created test packages has been tested to be installable with some rpm(8) versions between 4.11 and 4.20 (inclusive).

 rpmpeek
 =======